edgedb/edgedb/docs/intro/quickstart/setup.rst

 .. edb:split-section::

   We will clone our Next.js starter template into a new directory called ``flashcards``.
 This will create a fully configured Next.js project and a local Gel instance with an empty schema.
-You should see the test suite pass, indicating that the database instance was created successfully, and we're ready to start building our application.
+You should see database instance being installed and the project being initialized, and we're ready to start building our application.

   .. code-block:: sh